yvelikova/axway-open-docs/content/en/docs/central/cli_environments.md

 -f, --file = (filename.yml, filename.yaml, filename.json)
 ```

-### Other examples of valid resource types
+### Other valid resource types

-Use and reference the following examples of valid resource types to practice creating multiple resources.
+Use and reference the following json examples of multiple additional resource types possible to configure for an environment.

 **API Services**\